Overview and Description of Primrose Plants

-The primrose is an unusually vivid spring blooming perennial flower.
+Primroses are woodland flowers that come in vivid colors you might not expect from spring blooming perennial flowers.
 Unlike the subtle pastels associated with spring, primroses shout out in bold yellows, reds, pinks and blues.
 In many species, the flowers are fragrant and they are all popular with pollinators and butterflies.

 - Flowers: There's a lot of variety in primrose flowers.
 The candelabras hold their flowers high above the foliage, on long stalks.
 Some varieties have umbrella-shaped clusters of flowers.
-Other primulas have one flower per stem that create clusters of flowers that skim the rosette of leaves.
+Other primulas have one flower per stem, and the stems create clusters of flowers that skim the rosette of leaves.
 There are also pin-eyed flowers where the stigma can be seen in the center of the petals, resembling a pin head.
 And thrum-eyed flowers where the stigma only reaches half way up the flower tube, creating a yellow/orange central disk.

-Most varieties of primrose are extremely hardy and adaptable.
 You can grow primrose in USDA Hardiness Zones 3 - 9.
-One caveat, primrose plants forced early in the season as gift plants don't seem to have the strength to survive outdoors.
+Most varieties of primrose are extremely hardy and adaptable, however the primrose plants forced early in the season as gift plants don't seem to have the strength to survive outdoors.

 Primrose flowers have a long season of bloom, staring in early to mid-spring (Primula is from the Latin for early) and continuing for 6 weeks or more, depending on the temperature and weather.